The Art of Shaving and the end of Razor Burns

-Finally decided to get rid of that rough stubble or the caveman beard.
+Finally decided to get rid of that rough stubble or the caveman beard and go for a clean shave?
 And it starts well – the lather feels good on the skin, the razor glides smoothly through the beard; ending up with a sharp, clean look that you really like.
-The effort seems all worth it, till an old irritant makes an almost immediate and unwanted comeback – the Razor Burn.
+The effort seems all worth it, till an old irritant makes an almost immediate and unwanted comeback – the Razor Burn resulting from a shaving cut.
 And that’s when you question your life decisions, once again!

 Razor burn is a type of rash or irritation that’s an evident sign of a shave not done well.
 Those red patches of inflammation or bumps on your skin that feel painful to touch – yes, that’s Razor Burn.
-But what’s not apparent are the seemingly innocuous reasons of why it even occurs – right from pressing down your razor a bit too hard on the skin to using a dull blade or, the worst, making the folly of doing a dry shave.
+But what’s not apparent are the seemingly innocuous reasons of why it even occurs – right from pressing down your shaving blade or shaving trimmer a bit too hard on the skin to using a dull blade or, the worst, making the folly of a shave without a shaving cream.

 It need not be this way every time.
-Like many regular, everyday things that go unnoticed, shaving is an art.
+Like many regular, everyday things that go unnoticed, a clean shave is an art.
 Done the right way, you end up liking not just your new look but even the way your skin feels afterwards.

 First things first, however, don’t rush through your shave.
-While time might be precious during those rushed-up mornings before work (even now during WFH times) or over lazy weekends, following a few basic tricks will end with you looking spick-and-span in no time.
+While time might be precious during those rushed-up mornings before work (even now during WFH times) or over lazy weekends, following a few basic tricks will end with you looking spick-and-span in no time, and nail that clean shave like a dream.

 Prep your skin

 Shower before you shave.
 If you’re running short of time, at least make it a point to wash your face thoroughly.
-The water softens up your facial hair and as a result, the razor cuts through it almost as smoothly as a knife through butter.
+The water softens up your facial hair and as a result, the shaving blade cuts through it almost as smoothly as a knife through butter, and you end up with a clean shave.

 Blades as clean as Wolverine’s